Start Free

 If you do not see any available version under Install from GitHub, first go to Manage Jenkins > Manage Plugins > Advanced and click on Check now.

-This step is mandatory if you want to trigger any of your SonarQube analyses with the SonarScanner CLI.
+This step is mandatory if you want to trigger any of your analyses with the SonarScanner CLI.
 You can define as many scanner instances as you wish.
 Then, for each Jenkins job, you will be able to choose which launcher to use to run the analysis.

 To install and configure the scanner instances: